jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 ## References are pointers
-[Last time]({{< relref "../whatAreObjects/" >}}) we looked at **objects**, which are blocks of data in memory, and **classes**, which describe how those blocks are made up.
+[Last time]({{< relref "../whatAreObjects/" >}}) we looked at **objects**, which are blocks of data in memory, and **classes**, which describe the structure of those blocks.

 Look at this example, in which our object occupies four memory locations starting at address 3: